-Personal watercraft (PWC) theft can be a problem even in broad daylight in nicer neighborhoods.
+Personal watercraft (or jet ski) theft can be a problem even in broad daylight in a driveway or at the marina.
 PWCs are often stored on trailers making it easy for thieves to just back up and hook on.
 It can happen so fast; neighbors may not even notice.
 If they do, they may think that someone is just being allowed to borrow the PWC and not realize they are watching a theft.

 Most strategies are aimed at making theft more difficult and deterring the thieves.
 These strategies focus on making the craft difficult to take or unusable if taken.
 There are 10 inexpensive strategies that can help keep your PWC safe.

 - Remove your lanyard, key, or activate the locking system